MedleyHealth/anoni/README.md

 ## Docker

-A Docker container with all the necessary libraries is available at [medralabs/pytorch-jupyter:latest](https://cloud.docker.com/repository/docker/medralabs/pytorch-jupyter)
+A Docker container with all the necessary libraries is available at [medralabs/pytorch-jupyter:latest](https://cloud.docker.com/repository/docker/medralabs/pytorch-jupyter).
+Note that it must be run on a machine with available GPUs to setup properly.

 ## Setting Up GPU Environment